jinzaizhichi/nvim/README.md

 The configuration file template is as follows:

 ```
-return {
+local M = {}

-    names = {
+M.names = {
-            -- Some debuggers have different names for adapters and configurations
+    -- Some debuggers have different names for adapters and configurations.
-            -- so you have to specify it here, it's required
+    -- So you have to specify it here, it's required
     adapters = "adapters_name",
     configurations = "configurations_name",
-        },
+}

-    adapters = {
+M.adapters = {
     ...
-    },
+}

-    configurations = {
+M.configurations = {
     ...
-    },
 }

+return M
 ```

 Then you need to add a new configuration to [lua/configure/plugins/nv_nvim-dap.lua](lua/configure/plugins/nv_nvim-dap.lua)